-USMF is the custodian of the UMCPF investment assets under the funds management agreement with USMF in place for the period July 1, 2014 through June 30, 2016.
+USMF is the custodian of the UMCPF investment assets under the funds management agreement with USMF in place for the period July 1, 2014 through June 30, 2016 and extended by mutual agreement through June 30, 2017.
 Per the terms of the investment management agreement, UMCPF funds held by USMF will be invested according to the policies set forth by USMF's Board of Trustees.
 This agreement allows UMCPF to invest its assets in USMF investment pools in order to take advantage of certain economies of scale as well as to prudently manage investment risk and return.
-The fees due to the USMF under this agreement are 30 basis points (0.30%) assessed against all managed funds (including operating funds) based on the March 31st market value of the previous fiscal year, and are to be deducted from the managed funds in the first quarter of the current fiscal year.
+The fees due to the USMF under this agreement are 30 basis points (0.30%) assessed against all managed funds (including operating funds) based on the March 31 market value of the previous fiscal year, and are to be deducted from the managed funds in the first quarter of the current fiscal year.

-USMF serves as custodian and investment manager of approximately 93.6% of the Foundation's Investments as of June 30, 2016 and 2015.
+USMF serves as custodian and investment manager of approximately 93.9% and 93.6% of the Foundation's Investments as of June 30, 2017 and 2016, respectively.
 Investments of trusts and annuities are separately invested in exchange-traded funds.
-Approximately \$5.6 million, or about 2.0% of the Foundation's investment assets for both years, are directly invested by management into these funds as of June 30, 2016 and 2015, respectively.
-The remaining 4.4% balance of UMCPF's investment assets in fiscal year 2016 and fiscal year 2015, are invested in individually targeted investments (Note 3 MPTC), specific fixed income investments transferred by donors to UMCPF in previous years (assets in these funds is the net balance of donations, earnings, and distributions at June 30, 2016 and 2015), and investment assets held for others.
+Approximately \$5.5 million, or about 1.50% of the Foundation's investment assets and approximately \$5.6 million, or about 2.0% of the Foundation's investment assets, are directly invested by management into these funds as of June 30, 2017 and 2016, respectively.
+The remaining 4.6% and 4.4% balance of UMCPF's investment assets in fiscal year 2017 and fiscal year 2016 respectively, are invested in individually targeted investments (Note 3 MPTC), investment assets held for others and Retained Life Estates.